 Who Should Apply to be a Maricopa County Master Gardener Volunteer?

-Class Topics include:
+Class Topics Delivered Weekly

 - Pest Management

-- Tree and Shrub Pruning
+- Tree & Shrub Pruning

-- Vegetables and Herbs
+- Vegetable and Herbs

-To receive the title Certified Master Gardener, participants must have completed the training program and performed an additional 30 hours of volunteer service within 1 year.
-There are a wide variety of volunteer opportunities made available during training.
+To receive the title Certified Master Gardener, participants must complete the training program and earn an additional 30 hours of volunteer service within 1 year.
+A wide variety of volunteer opportunities are made available during training.

 To maintain Certified Master Gardener status, a minimum of 25 volunteer hours and 12 continuing education hours are required per calendar year.

-Contact Rebecca Senior for further questions at firstname.lastname@example.org
+Rebecca Senior email@example.com